-Our agricultural innovation system is world-leading but Australia’s agriculture sector faces unprecedented change.
+Australian agricultural innovation is world-leading but our agriculture sector faces unprecedented change.
 Changing global markets, increasing international competition, technological disruption, changing industry structures, and climate and water related risk present a myriad of opportunities and challenges for Australian agriculture.

-The department, in conjunction with Ernst & Young (EY), will undertake a comprehensive consultation process with stakeholders across the agricultural innovation system, including research providers, rural research and development corporations, industry representatives, governments, investors, start-ups and accelerators, producers, grower and farm systems groups, processors and retailers.
+The department, in conjunction with Ernst & Young (EY), conducted a comprehensive consultation process with stakeholders across the agricultural innovation system, including research providers, rural research and development corporations, industry representatives, governments, investors, start-ups and accelerators, producers, grower and farm systems groups, processors and retailers.

-This project will create a shared vision for the future of the agricultural innovation system and enable opportunities for a vibrant agricultural sector.
-The vision will be designed through engagement with stakeholders who were involved in the consultation.
+A shared vision was created for the future of the agricultural innovation system to enable opportunities for a vibrant agricultural sector.
+The vision was co-designed with stakeholders as part of a collaborative consultation process.

-We want to hear from stakeholders who participate across the many components of the agricultural innovation system to develop a clearer pathway for research, development and extension to boost productivity and growth in the agricultural sector.
+We heard from stakeholders who participate across the many components of the agricultural innovation system and developed a clearer pathway for research, development and extension to boost productivity and growth in the agricultural sector.

-The project will also investigate best practice systems for innovation across Australia and around the globe, both within and outside the agriculture sector.
+The project investigated best practice systems for innovation across Australia and around the globe, both within and outside the agriculture sector.

 - improving adoption of Australian research outcomes, including faster commercialisation of products